The History of Freediving

 Name*

-It all Started with Freediving for Pearls
+It all Started with Freediving for Pearls.

 Native Americans also have an extensive history of pearl diving.
 Evidence of pearl collection is found in freshwater lakes and rivers of Ohio, Tennessee, and Mississippi, as well as in the salty waters of the Gulf of Mexico, the Caribbean, and along the coasts of Central and South America.